Skip to content

 adding wine and fond to a pot of roasted veggies

-Pour in the chicken stock and cook over medium-to-medium-high heat for 15 to 20 minutes to reduce and concentrate the flavors.
+Add the stock: I pour in the chicken stock and cook it over medium to medium high heat for 15 to 20 minutes to reduce and concentrate the flavors.

 pouring chicken stock in a pot

-Strain the mixture completely through a chinois or fine mesh strainer into a separate pot.
+Strain the mixture: I strain everything completely through a chinois or fine mesh strainer into a separate pot.

 straining a turkey gravy

-Over medium heat, slowly stir in the beurre manie about a ¼ to 1/3 cup at a time until it is incorporated, thick, and creamy.
-This will take 4 to 6 minutes total.
-You will use most of the beurre manie.
+Thicken the gravy: Over medium heat, I slowly stir in the beurre manie about a quarter to a third cup at a time until it is incorporated, thick, and creamy.
+This usually takes 4 to 6 minutes, and I use most of the beurre manie.

 adding beurre manie to turkey gravy

-Finish the sauce by stirring 3 to 5 tablespoons of the chilled fat from the freezer.
+Finish: I finish the sauce by stirring in 3 to 5 tablespoons of the chilled fat from the freezer.

 finishing turkey gravy with fat